MingyuhuiLiu/MingyuhuiLiu.github.io/index.md

 Mingyuhui Liu(Jane) is an MS candidate in Data Analytics in GWU.
 She is also holding a Master's Degree in Environmental Management from Duke University, and a Bachelor's degree in Mechanical Engineering from Xi'an Jiaotong University, Xi'an, China.

-Jane's main interest lies in using her data analytics skillz to succeed in consulting or financial services.
+Jane's main interest lies in using her data analytical skills to succeed in consulting or financial services.
 And now she is actively seeking for internship/full-time opportunities in consulting or financial industries in US or China area.
+(Please feel free to <a href="#ContactMe">contact me</a>!)

 For more information, please click [here](https://mingyuhuiliu.github.io/pages/about.html) to go to "About Me" for a quick walk-down bullet points, or simply click on the links above!